Fans queue at midnight for new novel by Japan's Murakami

-The publisher is printing 600,000 copies of "Colourless Tsukuru Tazaki and His Years of Pilgrimage" to assuage the appetite of fans kept in the dark about the book's subject and storyline.
+The publisher is printing 600,000 copies of "Colorless Tsukuru Tazaki and His Years of Pilgrimage" to assuage the appetite of fans kept in the dark about the book's subject and storyline.

-Murakami, who regularly tops bookmakers' lists as a favourite for the Nobel Literature Prize, confessed that much of the book had been a surprise even to himself.
+Murakami, who regularly tops bookmakers' lists as a favorite for the Nobel Literature Prize, confessed that much of the book had been a surprise even to himself.

 "One day I just felt like it, and I sat at my desk and started to write the first few lines of this story," he said in quotations printed on the cover of the book.